nuno-agostinho/psichomics/README.md

 To create groups for a dataset, first select the category and the tab of the dataset of interest.
 Next, select how to create the group:

-- **By column:** automatically create groups by selecting a specific column of the dataset; for example, for the `Clinical data` dataset, type `pathologic stage`, select the appropriate suggestion, click `Create group` and confirm there is now one group for each pathologic stage.
+- **By column:** automatically create groups by selecting a specific column of the dataset; for example, with the `Clinical data` dataset selected, start typing `pathologic stage`, select the appropriate field from the suggestions, click `Create group` and confirm that there is now  one group for each pathologic stage.
 - **By row:** input specific rows to create a group
 - **By subset expression:** type a subset expression
 - **By GREP expression:** apply a GREP expression over a specific column of the dataset